davidengebretson/course-project-disability-access-navigation-guide/README.md

       <dt>Nikita Rana</dt>
       <dd>Worked on success and faliure pages, helped design layout features, made questions for survey, documentation</dd>
       <dt>Thuan Nguyen</dt>
-         <dd>Create a survey form and getting the survey with WWU students for the functional design requirement</dd>
+         <dd>Created a survey form and implemented the survey with WWU students for the functional design requirement</dd>
-         <dd>Design they layout for the About and Contact Page</dd>
+         <dd>Designed the layout for the About and Contact Page</dd>
    </dl>

-   <h5> Features Implemented R2: </h5>
+   ###Features Implemented R2:
    <ul>
    <li> Connected Flask to MongoDB for data storage and retrieval. </li>
    <li> Various UI bug fixes (inconsistent height with smaller screens, unresponsive buttons, etc).</li>